 For example, LinkedIn can be very misleading in indicating that a post has had ‘1,577 views’.
 It doesn’t actually mean that you’ve had 1,577 people read your content, or even engage with it; it’s only conveying the total amount of impressions.

 I think the most important metric is most likely to be the one that can tell you how many people have either a) taken action from a CTA linked from the post or campaign, or b) clicked through to your website.

 What are your top tips for businesses getting started in social media?

-Get someone to manage it who knows how to make the most out of each channel, understands the nuances between platforms, and has the time to spend on it – daily.
-Social media can also be managed best with the aid of tools, for example, to centralise and schedule your status updates.
+Get someone to manage it who knows how to make the most out of each channel, understands the nuances between social media platforms, and has the time to spend on it – daily.
+Social media can also be managed best with the aid of social media management tools, for example, to centralise and schedule your status updates.
 Don’t be afraid to experiment with free trials and see what works for your business.

 Furthermore, expect to build a following with referrals to your website gradually.
 It’s worth setting up accounts and working on them as early as you can, enabling you to build up a decent-sized audience before you’ve even started to promote your content.
 If you’re lucky, some of them will be interested in what you have to say…that’s the dream anyway.

 If you have the money, you can no-doubt accelerate the growth of your follower base, and the level of engagement.
 However, I’m yet to work with a client who has that luxury.

 We’d like to say a massive thank you to Fi Shailes for this little insight into the mind of a top social media manager.
 These tips are great advice for brands who are either just starting out on social media, or those looking to maximise the success of their campaigns or content.